Coronavirus, economic crisis compound Pakistan's malnutrition scourge | DW | 30.11.2020

 Read more: Pakistan struggling to eradicate malnutrition in children

-Only after completing two years in power, Khan's government launched the Ehsaas Nashonuma program, which aims to improve nutrition and prevent the stunted growth of underprivileged children.
+Only after completing two years in power, Khan's government launched the Ehsaas Nashonuma program, which aims to improve nutrition and prevent stunted growth.
 But experts say the government's efforts are too late and too little.

 The pandemic has had a negative impact on the nation's economy, which was already in a bad shape last year.
-In May, Asad Umar, the federal minister of planning, warned that millions of Pakistanis could fall below the poverty line as a result of the pandemic.
+In May, Asad Umar, the federal planning minister, warned that millions of Pakistanis could fall below the poverty line as a result of the pandemic.
 Umar also said that one out of four Pakistanis saw their diets reduced as a result of the dire economic situation.
-The minister said that thousands of small businesses could be closed permanently.
+The minister said thousands of small businesses could be closed permanently.

 But other officials say the government is doing its best to deal with the malnutrition issue.
-According to the government's Demographic and Health Survey, the stunted growth in children under the age of five had decreased from 45% in 2012-2013 to 38% in 2017-2018.
-The 2018-19 National Nutrition Survey says that around 40% of children under the age of five are facing stunted growth.
+According to the government's Demographic and Health Survey, the stunted growth in children under the age of 5 had decreased from 45% in 2012-2013 to 38% in 2017-2018.
+The 2018-19 National Nutrition Survey says that around 40% of children under the age of 5 are facing stunted growth.

 "Pakistan is likely to see an increase in malnourishment in the next two years.
-The percentage of people living below the poverty line has increased from 26% to 32% in recent years, partly due to coronavirus and government's misplaced economic priorities," Amir Hussain, an Islamabad-based social expert, told DW, adding that around 48% to 50% of the country's population would be facing malnourishment in 2021.
+The percentage of people living below the poverty line has increased from 26% to 32% in recent years, partly due to coronavirus and government's misplaced economic priorities," Amir Hussain, an Islamabad-based social expert, told DW, adding that 48% to 50% of the population is projected to face malnutrition in 2021.

-Read more: Coronavirus: Pakistani government lays off thousands of workers to revive economy
+Read more: Pakistani government lays off thousands of workers to revive economy during pandemic

-Karamat Ali, executive director of the Pakistan Institute of Labor Education and Research (PILER), says the government's figures on malnutrition and stunted growth can't be trusted.
+Karamat Ali, executive director of the Pakistan Institute of Labor Education and Research (PILER), said the government's figures on malnutrition and stunted growth couldn't be trusted.

 "Out of Pakistan's total 68 million labor force, only a little over 1.5 million laborers have any social security.
 This means the rest don't receive any government assistance, such as unemployment allowance or medical treatment," Ali told DW.